Comment on page

 1. Build a rotation schedule which acts as a holding place for rotations.
 An example of a schedule might be a course and year (e.g., Internal Medicine, 2018-2019).

 2. Build rotations within a schedule.
 Rotations include the various clinical experiences learners might have within your program (e.g., Rheumatology, Cardio Consults, Hematology, Infectious Disease, etc.).
 Within a rotation you can define sites and preceptors.
 For each rotation, you can upload files and optionally select to automatically send a standard rotation evaluation.

 3. Manage blocks within a rotation.
 These will be based on the block structures available to your program and curriculum period based on the System Settings configured by a user with administrator permissions.
 You can define sites and preceptors for a block.

 4. Add and manage slots within a block.
 Within a slot you can define minimum and maximum number of participants, define sites and preceptors, and define availability for on service and off service learners.

 5. Book learners into slots.
-(Import csv option available to match learners to rotations.
-The csv import does not currently support sites.)
+(Import CSV option available to match learners to rotations in largest block size.
+The CSV import does not currently support sites nor preceptors.)

-6. Schedule learners into clinical events as desired.
+6. Schedule learners into granular clinical events as desired.